chmduquesne/resume.chmd.fr/index.md

 :   *Data Scientist for [Amadeus Travel Intelligence](http://www.amadeus.com)*
     (Munich, Germany).

-    Implemented an authenticating proxy on top of nginx and lua.
-    Implemented generalized logging on our platform based on ELK and HAproxy and deployed with chef.
-Various Hadoop based tasks.
+    Participated in the general architecture of the team's platform, suggesting and implementing various improvements.
+Implemented an authenticating layer on top of nginx and lua.
+Implemented generalized logging based on ELK and HAproxy, deployed with chef.
+Participated in organizing devops activities.
+Worked on the redesign of a large scale model for estimating passenger traffic over airline networks.

 Nov 2013-Jun 2014
 :   *Data Scientist for [Airconomy](https://www.airconomy.com/)*